 Steps towards realisation

 In June 2020, the masterplan was approved by the Vlaardingen local council, and the anterior agreement signed.
 In late 2019 and early 2020, multiple participation activities took place for nearby residents, stakeholders and people otherwise interested.
 A new land use plan (Dutch: bestemmingsplan) is currently in procedure, and will be made available for consultation in late 2020.
 In the meantime, the area is put to meanwhile use, a growing community laying the social foundations for the future district.
-Behind the scenes a new name and branding for the district are in the works, as well as the further elaboration of the buildings and an aesthetic quality plan (Dutch: (beeld)kwaliteitsplan).
+Behind the scenes the branding for the district are in the works, as well as the further elaboration of the buildings and the aesthetic quality plan (Dutch: (beeld)kwaliteitsplan) has been completed.
 The latter serves an emphatically broader interpretation than just aesthetics, to guarantee the quality of the other priorities to the same extent.

 2 March 2020